WWJ-TV: Legacy of WGPR-TV

+The William V. Banks Broadcast Museum & Media Center, the former WGPR studio, is today a National Register–listed museum.

 Even as the station never truly fulfilled its promised potential, WGPR-TV was a needed starting point for many budding careers.
 Amyre Makupson, Sharon Crews, Pat Harvey, Shaun Robinson, and current ESPN executive David Roberts all began their careers at channel 62 before finding greater fame elsewhere.
 Ivy Banks remarked, "Dr. Banks never wanted to hold anybody back, he was happy for them.
 He knew that they could get a better salary somewhere else."
 Former WGPR-TV program director Joe Spencer concurred, saying, "they'd come in here, get their first year or two under their belts, learn how to operate a camera, perform before the camera and write for TV.
 Then other stations would snap them up."

 CBS's purchase of channel 62 portended changes in FCC policy, particularly the repeal of a tax incentive program meant to encourage minority ownership and the Telecommunications Act of 1996, which removed and relaxed ownership caps.
 Nineteen television stations were owned by African-Americans in 1994, a number that decreased to two in 2016 but went back to 12 in 2017, with four distinct owners holding those 12 stations.
-Byron Allen, a Detroit native, owns or operates over 30 television stations as of 2023 via his Entertainment Studios holdings, which were purchased between 2019 and 2021 but came mostly as the result of divestitures from much larger mergers and acquisitions.
+Byron Allen, a Detroit native, owned or operated over 30 television stations as of 2023 via his Entertainment Studios holdings, which were purchased between 2019 and 2021 but came mostly as the result of divestitures from much larger mergers and acquisitions.
 The Washington Post contributor Kristal Brent Zook has criticized the FCC for failing to come up with alternative strategies to help current and prospective minority owners burdened two-fold by both media consolidation and historical discrimination.

 You start losing people, and you lose the history.
 It's a story that needs to be told.
 Without Karen [Hudson-Samuels] and Joe [Spencer], [the museum] would never have happened.
 They're the Esther Gordy Edwards of Motown.